tinacms/tina.io/content/guides/tinacms/separate-content-repo/guide.md

 ## Local Development

-In the _website repo_, install the project's dependencies
+In the "website repo", install the project's dependencies

 ```sh
 yarn install